balaji-dutt/tech-notebook/content/posts/zettelkasten-backlinks.md

 ### Using Andy Matuschak's Note Link Janitor
 This is the easier option since it is available in the npm repositories but there are some caveats to using it with most Zettelkasten tools.
-* The tool only works with Markdown files.
 * To be able to use this tool from the command-line, make sure to add ```%USERPROFILE%\node_modules\.bin``` to your %PATH% variable.
 * The Zettel must start with a Level 1 Heading, i.e. it should start with ```# Title```.
 * The Zettel title must be the same as the filename without the trailing ".md" extension
 * The Link to a Zettel must be in the format ```[[Full Title as per Zettel Note]]```

 The specific title requirements are a problem since a lot of Zettel tools do not use this particular format.
-Thankfully the folks in the Zettelkasten forums have forked Andy Matuschak's tool to work well with Zettelkasten tool but again there are some steps to be followed to get the fork working
+Thankfully the folks in the Zettelkasten forums have forked Andy Matuschak's tool to work well with Zettelkasten tools but again there are some steps to be followed to get the fork working

 ### Using the Zettelkasten Fork of Note Link Janitor
 * Remove the Note Link Janitor package from Andy Matuschak if you have it installed